Coffeeneuring Challenge 2020: One Good Thing

 - If you used the FB group to post your rides, I can verify you by searching the group.
 Please let me know via DM or email so that I know to verify your completion.
 I’ll also send out a note to the Coffeeneurs Facebook group as the challenge nears the end in case anyone forgets.

 - You can DM me on Instagram if you used that to post all rides.

 - Prizes!
 You are eligible for a small prize for finishing the challenge.
 As I mentioned above, Doug of Umbrella Works has partnered with the Coffeeneuring Challenge once again to design something special.
 Thank you, Doug!
-Price of the swag is to be determined.
-I’ll get back with details on that as we work them out.
-Stay tuned!
+UPDATE: Finishers prize is $6 for U.S.-based finishers, and $8 for everyone else.

 Fill us in on your coffeeneuring via any of the following methods.
 Post as you like, but don’t feel obligated.
 This is a no pressure situation.

 Blog it: Let me know if you blog your coffeeneuring, as I’ll do periodic roundups along the way.

 Facebook: There is a Coffeeneurs Facebook group where you can post and share about coffeeneuring.